Meet the Board of Directors and Staff

 Boise, ID

 Born and raised in Northern Idaho, Brhe went on her first whitewater rafting trip at age 7.
 Falling in love with the river, Brhe dreamed of being a guide on Idaho's rivers.
 Brhe started guiding on the Salmon River in 2000 after her first year of college.
 Brhe met her now-husband Jamie at a guide party that same summer.
 Brhe and Jamie were married in June 2013 on a sandy Salmon River beach and now have a son, Fisher.
 Continuing to guide throughout college Brhe completed her Bachelor's Degree at Boise State University and later her Master's Degree in Clinical Counseling from Northwest Nazarene University.
 Currently, Brhe is a Licensed Clinical Professional Counselor working in the Boise area.
-In addition to her counseling practice, Brhe is the case manager for the Redside Foundation Guide Helpline.
+In addition to her counseling practice, Brhe is the cmental health program manager for the Redside Foundation Guide Helpline.